 Others Could Benefit

 Other social platforms such as Snap Inc.’s (NYSE: SNAP) Snapchat, Twitter Inc. (NYSE:TWTRC) and even smaller players like Pinterest could benefit.
-Because of their unique position and insulation, gaming companies like Zynga Inc. (NASDAQ:ZNGAC) and Activision Blizzard Inc. (NASDAQ:ATVIC) could also come out on top.
+Because of their unique position and insulation, gaming companies like Zynga Inc. (NASDAQ:ZNGAB) and Activision Blizzard Inc. (NASDAQ:ATVIC) could also come out on top.